-Students who share information with the College about sexual or gender-based misconduct allegations will not face disciplinary action due to the personal ingestion of alcohol or other drugs.
+Students who share information with the College about sexual or gender-based misconduct allegations will not face disciplinary action due to their use of alcohol or other drugs at or near the time of the incident.

 The College encourages reporting and seeks to remove any barriers to reporting by making the procedures for reporting transparent and straightforward, by prohibiting retaliation and by providing amnesty for individuals who experience or share information about prohibited conduct.